How the City budget works

 2025 Budget

-The 2025 Budget was delivered to Council on November 1 and is available for public review on the Budget Documents webpage.
+The 2025 Budget was adopted in December 2024 and is available for public review on the Budget Documents webpage.

 What do your tax dollars buy?